 PGR8.2.2R The supervisory team may raise concerns at any time with the Faculty Research Degrees Committee about progress being made by the PGR, which may result in further action being taken.

-PGR8.2.3R The FRDC will monitor supervisory arrangements through data about progress and completion rates, progression and review reports, and feedback from PGRs.
+PGR8.2.3R The FRDC will monitor supervisory arrangements through data about progress and completion rates, progression and review reports, supervisor training attendance, and feedback from PGRs.

 Procedures for the supervision of postgraduate research